 The National Center for Faculty Development & Diversity (NCFDD) – an organization dedicated to advancing diversity in academia and supporting faculty in successfully navigating academic careers – provides many excellent resources, all of which are available to faculty through SU’s institutional membership.
 Instructions for activating your NCFDD membership are provided by the SU Center for Faculty Development here.
 Four upcoming programs that may be of interest to SU faculty are:

-Summer 2021 Faculty Success “Bootcamp” Program – Registration is now open for the summer session of this popular, and by many accounts exceedingly helpful, 12-week online program designed to guide and coach tenure-track and tenured faculty in developing skills to maximize productivity while maintaining a healthy relationship to work.
-Session runs from May 16th – August 7th 2021.
-More information and registration (closes April 21st) here; Information about program costs and approaches to covering them is here.
+Fall 2021 Faculty Success “Bootcamp” Program – Registration is now open for the fall session of this popular, and by many accounts exceedingly helpful, 12-week online program designed to guide and coach tenure-track and tenured faculty in developing skills to maximize productivity while maintaining a healthy relationship to work.
+Session runs from August 29th – November 20th 2021.
+More information and registration (closes July 28th) here; Information about program costs and approaches to covering them is here.

 The Office of Sponsored Projects is here to help!

 We are here to support the full life-cycle of your research and scholarship – from identifying funding opportunities and creating a research plan, developing and submitting competitive proposals, and managing awards.
 Please reach out to us to request a consultation, notify us of your intent to apply for a funding opportunity, or for help with managing your award!